fabs2000/BotS/README.md

 # Photon-TechDemos

-//--Tech demos made with the purpose of familiarizing myself with the PUN2 API for Unity--//
+# Tech demos made with the purpose of familiarizing myself with the PUN2 API for Unity

 Includes:

   - Photon Tutorial
-  - Lobby
+  - Custom Lobby with UI
   - Turn Based System